 In the Census, the Grandhika dialect 232 on the coast was called Valmiki.
-The Valmiki and Teli on the coast evolved a new language called Andhra.
+The Valmiki and Teli on the coast evolved into a new language called Andhra.
 Andhra was a mixture of only Teli and Valmiki.
-The white space along the coast, Godavari Delta, was the Andhra.
-The original Teli dialects on the coast lost their unique names.
+The white space along the Godavari Delta, was the Andhra.
+The map shows only the naturally evolved dialects.
+The white space represents languages with artificial rules of syntax and grammar.
+Andhra was a language, not a natural dialect.
+Valmiki was a dialect.